CNuge/email-report/README.md

 ### Dependencies

-The example we scraper `game_scores.py` uses the beautiful soup package.
+The example web scraper `game_scores.py` uses the beautiful soup package.
 Besides that the repository is all python3 standard library.
 You can download beautiful soup using: `pip install bs4`